JValtteri/qure/doc/README.md

 1. Log in with the admin credentials and change the password.
 1. Press `D` to detach from server console

 You can check the logs at any time with
 ```sh
 docker logs qure-app-1
 ```

-The server state is saved to `db.gob` on shutdown.
-The file is created automatically if it doesn't exist

 ### Customization